 All high risk residential buildings will be subject to daily 'walk-downs'.
-In high-rise accommodation, these will be undertaken by our caretakers and monthly walk downs completed by the Building Safety Team.
+In high-rise accommodation, these will be undertaken by our caretakers.
+Weekly walk downs are completed by the Building Safety Team and recorded on the compliance management system.
 Any items left in the 'sterile' communal areas will be removed and any other issues or repairs identified reported accordingly.

 Lower risk blocks will be subject to walk downs on a 3 monthly basis.
-These will be undertaken by Building Safety Team.
+These will be undertaken by the Building Safety Team.